These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning flare-up frequency, duration, and triggers

-Why: The DBQ specifically asks about flare-ups (field 270).
+The DBQ specifically asks about flare-ups (field 270).
 Flare-up information can support higher overall functional impairment documentation and can be critical if VA is considering functional equivalence of ankylosis in adjacent joints.

-Do this instead: Prepare a specific flare-up description before the exam: how often they occur, what triggers them (weather, activity type, duration of use), how long they last, and what additional functional limitations you experience during them.
+Instead: Prepare a specific flare-up description before the exam: how often they occur, what triggers them (weather, activity type, duration of use), how long they last, and what additional functional limitations you experience during them.

 Impact: All levels - affects overall functional documentation